tarantool/doc/doc/book/box/indexes.rst

 * if it is a secondary key
 * if you 100% won't need to make it non-unique
-* if you really need that 2-5% performance improvement
-* if you have taken measurements on your data and you see an increase in performance
+* if you have taken measurements on your data and you see an accountable increase in performance
 * if you save every byte on tuples (HASH is a little more compact)

 .. _indexes-rtree: